matdombrock/matdombrock.com/source/index.md

 ## Hello!

 Hello!
 My name is [Mathieu Dombrock](/about).
-I really love Linux, audio, graphics and web programming.
+I like building things, breaking things and reinventing wheels.

 This site is built with my static site generator called [SteelSky](https://github.com/matdombrock/steelsky).